Westcountry School of Myth – Terms & Conditions 2021

 If the school, in its absolute discretion and without need to give reasons, determines that a critical number will not be present at a course, it reserves the right to cancel a course.
 In these circumstances the client will be offered the option of the return of monies paid or the opportunity to participate in a comparable course on another date.

-The client acknowledges that during a School course or wilderness rites of passage, he/she is required to submit to the reasonable instructions and leadership of Dr Martin Shaw and the School’s faculty or rites of passage guides.
+The client acknowledges that during a School course or wilderness rites of passage, he/she is required to submit to the reasonable instructions and leadership of Dr Martin Shaw and/or the School’s faculty or rites of passage guides.

 The client acknowledges that persons attending a course are entitled to expect a high standard of conduct and regard for personal well being on the part of all clients.
 For this reason the client accepts that the School may, in its absolute discretion and without the need to give reasons, arrange for him/her to be removed from a course, if necessary against his/her will.
 Circumstances in which this might occur include (without limitation) disorderly or abusive conduct; intoxication; inadequacy of clothing or equipment; failure to follow preparation instructions that, in the opinion of Dr Martin Shaw and/or faculty/or rites of passage guides, presents a risk to safety.
 In such circumstances the client will not be entitled to a refund of monies and the School of Myth will not be liable for any losses so resulting.
-The client will on demand reimburse the School its reasonable costs of
+The client will on demand reimburse the School its reasonable costs of effecting his/her removal.

 Photographs are occasionally taken during our courses, and may be used for marketing and publicity purposes.
 These may include some photographs of participants.
 We assume Participants give permission for this unless notified to us in writing beforehand.

-The Wildland Dreaming courses take place in the open countryside and are by its very nature not absolutely free from hazard.
+The Wolf Milk wilderness vigil courses take place in the open countryside and are by its very nature not absolutely free from hazard.
 The other courses also include outdoor time which cannot be guaranteed free from hazard.
 The School makes every effort to minimise risk to clients and instructs clients in the safe negotiation of such risks as may remain.
 Consequently, the client acknowledges that there are circumstances in which an accident could befall a client without the School being at fault and accepts that he/she is taking part in a course at his/her own risk.